nordic-institute/REST-adapter-service/README.md

 ## Configuration Reference

 For running the REST-adapter-service, you have 3 different options:
-- Run the docker container using the provided Docker image at [Artifactory](https://artifactory.niis.org/ui/repos/tree/General/xroad-extensions-snapshot-docker/niis/rest_adapter_service) or build the Docker image yourself
+- Run the docker container using the provided Docker image `niis/rest-adapter-service:x.x.x` at [artifactory](https://artifactory.niis.org/ui/repos/tree/General/xroad-extensions-docker) or [dockerhub](https://hub.docker.com/r/niis/rest-adapter-service) or build the Docker image yourself
 - Run the application as gradle bootRun task
 - Build the jar file using the gradle buildJar task and run the jar file